H20MelonHex/FOSSdroid.org/README.md

 # Contributors
 Below is a list of non-maintainer contributors:

- - There are not currently any non-maintainer contributors.
+- @ninjasmosa

 To be placed on this list, please add yourself with the same pull request as your first contribution.

 # Copyright
 This project is maintained under the Mozilla Public License 2.0.
 This means you may use any content or code we have created, royalty-free.
 However, we reserve all trademark rights.
 If you have any additional questions, please refer to the LICENSE file, or create an Issue.
 All contributions are subject to the terms of the LICENSE.